Matthew-Hurrell/movie-soundtrack-quiz/README.md

 * ### Rules

 The rules text element is added using javascript when the rules button is clicked on the main landing page.
 It is a simple unordered list of clear rules which helps the user understand the nature of the quiz before starting.
-Helpful information about what to expect during the quiz is displayed here as well as a back button to navigate back to the main landing page when the user is ready to start.
+Helpful information about what to expect during the quiz is displayed here as well as a back button to navigate back to the main landing page when the user is ready to start the quiz.

 ![Rules Section](assets/images/readme-images/rules.png)